 Our 47 years in construction has shown us that there are a few common “ailments” in our industry that can (to one degree or another) lead to a project’s failure and ultimately a dissatisfied client.
 These ailments are applicable to all construction types.

-Whether you’ve hired Skiles Group or another GC to work for you, we hope to simplify your construction experience and help you to find your way towards the completion of a successful project.
+Whether you’ve hired Skiles Group or another contractor to work for you, we hope to simplify your construction experience and help you to find your way towards the completion of a successful project.
 We believe that in being proactive and thoughtful about the prevention of these foreseeable, typical problems, we can increase the likelihood that you’ll succeed with your project’s goals.

 This Clinic is part of a special blog series written with you, the potentially dissatisfied client, in mind.